 - How old is Sting?
 69 years old

 - Where was Sting born?
 Wallsend, Northumberland, England

 - What genre of music is Sting?
 Rock, pop, world

 - What are Sting’s albums?
 The Dream of the Blue Turtles (1985), ...Nothing Like the Sun (1987), The Soul Cages (1991), Ten Summoner's Tales (1993), Mercury Falling (1996), Brand New Day (1999), Sacred Love (2003), Songs from the Labyrinth (2006), If on a Winter's Night...
 (2009), Symphonicities (2010), The Last Ship (2013), 57th & 9th (2016), My Songs (2019)

 - What are the best-known Sting songs?
 "If You Love Somebody Set Them Free”, "Fortress Around Your Heart”, "We'll Be Together”, "Englishman in New York”, "If I Ever Lose My Faith in You”, "Fields of Gold”, "Shape of My Heart”, "All for Love”, "Desert Rose"

 - Something you didn’t know: Sting worked in regular jobs for many years before becoming a famous musician, including as a teacher

 What are the Sting tour dates?

-Sting’s My Songs Tour will finish in the UK this September, with a six-date run at the London Palladium.
+Sting’s My Songs Tour will head to the the UK the coming June, with a six-date run at the London Palladium.
 Originally, it was only meant to be five shows, but the singer decided to add an extra performance after massive demand.

 Sting 2020 UK tour dates